ingenious/async-methods/README.md

 > * Can replaces 'caolan/async' package with ES6 native promise-based code and replicate 'jongleberry/co' package functionality but with many extended options

-> * 191 unit and functional tests covering all use cases
+> * am.js is one file with no dependencies, 191 unit and functional tests covering all use cases

 > * Supports **async/await** with optional **Asyncronous steps in ES6 Class** pattern/layout which allows mixing of **async** methods or *generator* methods with **yield** or  normal functions (synchronous steps).